Oprishri/Computer-Vision/README.md

 ![alt_txt](https://github.com/Oprishri/Computer-Vision/blob/main/image.jpg)

-In this repository, I have work on 3 task.
+In this repository, I have worked on 3 task.

  1. Image classification of emergency vehicle.
  2. Image classificaion on Car dataset.